Hawaii officials say DNA tests drop Maui fire death count to 97

 WAILUKU, Hawaii (AP) — Authorities in Hawaii have adjusted the number of deaths from the deadly Maui wildfire down to at least 97 people.

-Previously officials said they believed at least 115 people had died in the fire, but further testing showed they had multiple DNA samples from some of those who died.
-The number of those who were missing also fell from 41 to 31, Maui Police Chief John Pelletier said.
+Officials previously said they believed at least 115 people had died in the fire, but further testing showed they had multiple DNA samples from some of the victims.
+The number of those who are missing also fell from 41 to 31, Maui Police Chief John Pelletier said.

 Determining the death toll from the Aug.
 8 wildfire in Lahaina has been especially complicated because of the damage caused by the fire and the chaos as people tried to escape, officials said.
 In some cases, animal remains were inadvertently collected along with human remains.